airboxlab/airboxlab.github.io/_drafts/airqual_events_class_part1.md

 We decided to head into [K-Means](https://en.wikipedia.org/wiki/K-means_clustering) which is a clustering technique (unsupervised learning): given a number *k*, the algorithm will divide the dataset into *k* groups (or *clusters*) in a way that minimizes distance between cluster center and data points.
 K-Means is also relatively fast to train, and its output is easy to understand (compared to other algorithms).

 When applied to the entire dataset, K-Means training will output a model composed of *centroids*: basically coordinates of cluster centers.
-Centroids are computed to minimize distance between itself and surrounding data points.
+Centroids are computed to minimize distance between themselves and surrounding data points.

-Parameter *k* is to the discretion of the data scientist: depending on the clustering task needs, you may want more or less cluster centers.
-It's also possible to iteratively train models while incrementing *k*, and compute average distance of each data point to its centroid for each run: after a specific value of *k*, accuracy will stop increasing (plateau).
+Parameter *k* is left to the discretion of the data scientist: depending on clustering task needs, you may want more or less cluster centers.
+If minimizing distance is your objective, it's possible to iteratively train models while incrementing *k*, and compute average distance of each data point to its centroid for each run: after a specific value of *k*, accuracy will stop increasing (plateau).
+On the contrary, if you want to rough outline patterns in your data, you may want to keep *k* low.

 ### Anomaly detection with K-Means